vyapp/vy/BOOK.md

     help(vyapp.plugins.plugin_name)

-then press
+Then press:

     <Enter>

-then it will output the docs for the plugin.
+Then it will output the docs for the plugin.

     Help on module vyapp.plugins.main_jumps in vyapp.plugins: